 Don’t let it’s old publication date fool you.
 This Book is just as relevant today, as it was back then.
 Many of the Operating System of today are either based off UNIX, or borrow from it in some sense (such as Linux and BSD).

-For those looking to maybe write their own version of UNIX, this Book provides a roadmap which guides you through the process, while ensuring you don’t end up violating any patents.
+For those looking to maybe write their own version of UNIX, this Book provides a roadmap which guides you through the process, while also ensuring you don’t end up violating any patents.

 UNIX – The Complete Reference